-6.5.1.5 Small household appliances
+7.5.1.5 SENS small appliances

 Among the capacitors collected were models typically used in ballasts.
-It could not be clarified whether these really came from small household appliances and not, for example, from mobile luminaires.
+It could not be clarified whether these really came from SENS small appliances and not, for example, from mobile luminaires.
 The proportion of PCB-containing capacitors in the sampling category of "Other small household appliances" of 26 per cent appears to be implausibly high.
-Even the significantly higher value of 5 per cent in the "small household appliances with motors" compared to the value for large household appliances is not very plausible.
-Due to the lack of cooperation of a recycler who mainly processes this equipment category, the collection for this appliance category could not be carried out in a disassembly facility with a high delivery rate of small household appliances.
+Even the significantly higher value of 5 per cent in the "Small household appliances with motors" compared to the value for large household appliances is not very plausible.
+Due to the lack of cooperation of a recycler who mainly processes this equipment category, the collection for this appliance category could not be carried out in a disassembly facility with a high delivery rate of SENS small appliances.
 Instead, it was carried out at a facility that does not typically disassemble these appliances.
-For a reliable statement about the proportion of PCB-containing capacitors in small household appliances, the collection would have to be repeated by a facility that can ensure a correct selection of the appliances.
+For a reliable statement about the proportion of PCB-containing capacitors in SENS small appliances, the collection would have to be repeated by a facility that can ensure a correct selection of the appliances.

-6.6 Average masses
+7.6 Average masses